skip to main content

 Alternative Education

 Alternative education supports students’ social emotional and academic growth.
 Alternative Education staff personalize their programs to provide the most appropriate levels of support for the students and staff in their school.
-Support could include creation and implementation of student support plans, designing professional learning for staff, supporting classroom communities and instruction, and being a contributing member of problem solving and school improvement teams.
-Currently, 35 schools have alternative education programs (17 elementary, 9 middle, and 9 high).
+Support could include creation and implementation of student support plans, designing professional learning for staff, supporting classroom communities and instruction, and being a contributing member of problem-solving and school improvement teams.
+Currently, 34 schools have alternative education programs (16 elementary, 9 middle, and 9 high).

 The Gateway Program is an alternative education program within the Homewood Center, established for middle and high school students whose academic and social emotional needs require additional interventions and supports that are available at the Homewood Center.

-The evening school program is an interim disciplinary placement providing educational opportunities for selected middle and high school students after normal school hours.
+Interim disciplinary placement is available through the Evening Program; providing educational opportunities for selected middle and high school students after normal school hours.
 Credit recovery and original credit courses are offered for eligible and/or interested students.

 For more information about the Evening Program: